Cruise Ship Vocabulary and Glossary

 Remember of course, that the tub you’re sailing in is NEVER referred to as a boat, (nor a tub, of course) but a ship.
 And remember also that the ship is always she, and NEVER he, and NEVER, NEVER it.

-aft – refers to the rear or the back of the ship
+aft – word used to refer to anything at the rear of the ship

-bridge – the place where the captain and his officers steer the ship
+bridge – word used to refer to the place where the captain and his officers steer the ship

 brig – ship’s jail